mkerker/dckr/docker2.md

  ENTRYPOINT \["figlet", "-f", "script"\]
 ```
--   ENTRYPOINT defines a base command (and its parameters) for the container.
+-   `ENTRYPOINT` defines a base command (and its parameters) for the container.

 -   The command line arguments are appended to those parameters.

--   Like CMD, ENTRYPOINT can appear anywhere, and replaces the previous value.
+-   Like `CMD`, `ENTRYPOINT` can appear anywhere, and replaces the previous value.

-Why did we use JSON syntax for our ENTRYPOINT?
+Why did we use JSON syntax for our `ENTRYPOINT`?

  Implications of JSON vs string syntax

--   When CMD or ENTRYPOINT use string syntax, they get wrapped in sh -c.
+-   When `CMD` or `ENTRYPOINT` use string syntax, they get wrapped in sh -c.

 -   To avoid this wrapping, you must use JSON syntax.